Non-uniform Stability of Damped Contraction Semigroups: Frequency domain criteria for resolvent bounds and non-uniform stability

-In the recent literature~\cite{AnaLea14,JolLau19arxiv} conditions for non-uniform stability for second-order systems have been presented in terms of observability properties of the Schrödinger group associated with $(B_0^\ast,iA_0)$.
-In particular, it was shown in~\citel{AnaLea14}{Thm.~2.3} that if $(B_0^\ast,iA_0)$ is exactly observable, then $\norm{(is-A+BB^\ast)\inv}\lesssim 1+s^2$, and more general resolvent growth rates were presented in~\citel{JolLau19arxiv}{App.~B} under generalised observability properties of $(B_0^\ast,iA_0)$.
-The following proposition shows that the observability condition in~\citel{JolLau19arxiv}{App.~B} can also be used as a sufficient condition for the wavepacket condition in Theorem~\ref{thm:WPtoRG} and (via~\citel{Mil12}{Prop.~2.16}) the non-uniform Hautus test in Definition~\ref{def:NUHautus}.
-Proposition~\ref{prp:SchObstoRG} also generalises the results on resolvent growth in~\citel{JolLau19arxiv}{App.~B} to operators $A_0$ with possibly non-compact resolvent and unbounded operators $B_0$.
+The recent literature contains several studies of non-uniform stability for second-order systems based on observability properties of the Schr\"odinger group associated with $(D^\ast,iL)$ when $D\in \Lin(U,H)$ is a bounded operator.
+In particular, the Hautus-type condition~\eqref{eq:SchObs} in the following proposition was used as a starting point for deriving resolvent estimates for $A_B$ in~\citel{AnaLea14}{Thm.~2.3} in the case of constant parameters $M_0$ and $m_0$, and with variable parameters in~\citel{JolLau20}{App.~B}; see also~\cite{LauLea21}.
+In both cases the results were used to prove non-uniform stability of wave equations with viscous damping.
+The following result generalises the results on resolvent growth in~\citel{JolLau20}{App.~B} to operators $L$ with possibly non-compact resolvent and operators~$D\in \Lin(U,H_{-1/2})$.